 What are competencies?

-Competencies are identified knowledge, skills, and abilities that describe employee traits which directly and positively impact the success of employees and organizations.
+Competencies are identified knowledge, skills, and abilities that describe employee traits which directly and positively impact the success of the employee and the organization.
 Competencies can be objectively measured, enhanced, and improved through coaching and learning opportunities.

-At UC Berkeley, competencies have been created for managers and supervisors, professional staff, and operational/technical staff.
+Across the UC system, competencies have been identified for all staff, including managers and supervisors, professional staff, and operational/technical staff.

 Why are they important?